 Shopping online or shopping vintage opens you up to being caught out by fakes, with scammers trying their luck online or with old costume jewellery getting mixed in with genuine vintage pieces.
-If you have any doubts about a piece of jewellery you’ve purchased, or you’re looking to protect yourself against buying fakes in the future, we’ve put together our 10 top tips.
+If you have any doubts about a piece of jewellery you’ve purchased such as fake earrings, or you’re looking to protect yourself against buying fakes in the future, we’ve put together our 10 top tips.

 How to Identify Fake Jewelry

 1. Is it too good to be true?

 We’re sorry to say, but if something seems too good to be true, it usually is!
 If you find what is presenting itself as genuine or designer jewellery at a bargain price, have a look around and check the RRP — huge discounts are very rare, so second guess if a price seems unnaturally low.
 Always trust your instincts; they’ll usually warn you if something seems amiss.

 2. Is it a respectable seller?

 Always be wary when shopping around on online auction sites such as eBay or Shpock or when browsing second-hand items on Gumtree or Facebook Marketplace.
 While there are great deals to be had, these sites are not moderated, meaning anybody can sign up and sell.
 Check the seller and their feedback.